gbigwood/PicoCYOA/README.md

           </ul>
 </story-segment>
 ```
 The included script `basicfunctions.js` provides a library of Javascript functions for managing state like scores.
+Please not that the use of this library is not required for basic choice based navigation.

-### Managing the story
+### Tools for Managing the Story Writing

-The included `grapher.html` provides the ability to open a story and view the graph of connections between the story segments.
+The included [Grapher](grapher.html) provides the ability to open a story and view the graph of connections between the story segments.
 This can be useful to visualise the potential paths in the story.
 Further the graph shows when you have declared a segment but forgotten to write it!
 Here you can see the result of running on the example story `advanceParty.html` included in the repo:

 ![Example graph](examplegraph.png)